EU AI Act Omnibus: What Irish Firms Need to Know

 What do you have to do before August 2026?

-Your pre-August AI Act starter pack: five steps any professional services firm can take now.
+Your pre-August AI Act starter pack: five steps any Irish SME can take now.

 Step 1: Make an AI inventory

-Write down, on one page, where AI shows up in your firm.
-Include tools like Copilot, AI built into your practice or case management systems, any document review or drafting tools, and any experimental projects your team has been running.
+Write down, on one page, where AI shows up in your business.
+Include tools like Copilot, AI built into your CRM or practice management systems, any document review or drafting tools, and any experimental projects your team has been running.
 Do not overlook shadow AI: tools that staff may be using on their own initiative without formal approval.

 Certain high-risk AI systems used in financial services, such as those involved in creditworthiness assessment or risk scoring, are subject to additional obligations under the AI Act, including registration in an EU database and compliance with Annex III requirements.
 These go beyond a basic internal inventory and should be checked against the specific provisions that apply to your use case.
 See Does Your Financial Services Firm Have an AI Register? for the detailed treatment.